-Section 50.
-ANNUAL TAX LEVY: The Council must finally adopt, not later than its first regular meeting in August, an ordinance levying upon the assessed valuation of all property in the City, a rate of taxation sufficient to raise the amount estimated to be required in the annual budget as herein provided, less the amounts estimated to be received from fines, licenses, and other sources of revenue.
-The Council shall then deliver the assessment roll to the Auditor, who shall thereupon compute and carry out the amount of tax so levied on each parcel of property contained in the assessment roll.
-The corrected list for each such tax shall be the assessment roll of said tax for said year, and it shall be certified by the Auditor as being the assessment roll of said City.
-(As Amended 1953)
+Section 38.
+ANNUAL TAX LEVY: The Council must finally adopt, not later than at its first regular meeting in August, an ordinance levying upon the assessed valuation of all property in the City, a rate of taxation sufficient to raise the amount estimated to be required in the annual budget as herein provided, less the amounts estimated to be received from fines, licenses, and other sources of revenue.
+(Amended 1971)

-Section 51.
-LIMIT OF TAX LEVY: The tax levy authorized by the Council to meet the municipal expenses for each fiscal year shall not exceed the rate of two dollars on each one hundred dollars of the assessed valuation of the real and personal property within the City, except as this Charter otherwise provides.
-The money collected from such levy shall be placed in the general fund of the City, and may be apportioned as determined by the Council.
+Section 39.
+LIMIT OF TAX LEVY: The tax levy authorized by the Council to meet the municipal expenses for each fiscal year shall not exceed the rate of two dollars (\$2.00) on each one hundred dollars (\$100.00) of the assessed valuation of the real and personal property within the City except as this Charter otherwise provides.
+The money collected from such levy shall be placed in the general fund of the City and may be apportioned as determined by the Council.